tywalch/electrodb/README.md

 }
 ```

-**Example 3**
+**Example 3 - Creating a more filter-friendly version of an attribute without impacting the original attribute:**

-Creating a more filter-friendly version of an attribute without impacting the original attribute.
-In this example we have an attribute "descriptionSearch" which needs to convert the attribute "description" to lowercase.
-This need comes from requirements to be able to search and filter on a transaction's description without having to take into consideration its casing.
-Without ElectroDB's `watch` functionality, to accomplish this you would either have to duplicate this logic cause permanent modification to the property itself.
-Additionally, this attribute returns a value of `undefined` from its getter method ensuring it won't be sent back after the item's retrieval.
+In this example we have an attribute `"descriptionSearch"` which will help our users easily filter for transactions by `"description"`.
+To ensure our filters will not take into account a description's character casing, `descriptionSearch` duplicates the value of `"description"` so it can be used in filters without impacting the original `"description"` value.
+Without ElectroDB's `watch` functionality, to accomplish this you would either have to duplicate this logic or cause permanent modification to the property itself.
+Additionally, the `"descriptionSearch"` attribute returns a value of `undefined` from its getter method ensuring it won't be sent back after the item's retrieval.

 ```javascript
 {
   model: {